Recreation

 Smallmouth Bass, Chain Pickerel, Yellow Perch, Sunfish

-Water source for Livermore Falls , no motorized boats or swimming.
+The water source for Livermore Falls has no motorized boats or swimming.
 Please cooperate with the Livermore Falls Water District.

 Parker Pond, Jay (fishing, boating)